Drug Enforcement Administration, Department of Justice.

 Requirements for Handling Cenobamate

 2. Disposal of stocks.
-Any person who obtains a schedule V registration to handle cenobamate and subsequently determines they are no longer willing or able to maintain such registration must surrender all quantities of currently held cenobamate, or may transfer all quantities of cenobamate to a person registered with DEA in accordance with 21 CFR part 1317, in addition to all other applicable Federal, State, local, and tribal laws.
+Any person who does not desire or is not able to maintain a schedule V registration must surrender all quantities of currently held cenobamate or may transfer all quantities of cenobamate to a person registered with DEA in accordance with 21 CFR part 1317, in addition to all other applicable federal, state, local, and tribal laws.

 4. Labeling and Packaging.
 All labels, labeling, and packaging for commercial containers of cenobamate must comply with 21 U.S.C.
 825 and 958(e), and be in accordance with 21 CFR part 1302.